Unethical human experimentation in the United States: 1950s

-In 1950, to conduct a simulation of a biological warfare attack, the U.S. Navy sprayed large quantities of the bacterium Serratia marcescens – considered harmless at the time – over the city of San Francisco during a project called Operation Sea-Spray.
+In 1950, to conduct a simulation of a biological warfare attack, the US Navy sprayed large quantities of the bacterium Serratia marcescens – considered harmless at the time – over the city of San Francisco during a project called Operation Sea-Spray.
 Numerous citizens contracted pneumonia-like illnesses, and at least one person died as a result.
 The family of the person who died sued the government for gross negligence, but a federal judge ruled in favor of the government in 1981.
 Serratia tests were continued until at least 1969.

 Also in 1950, Dr. Joseph Stokes of the University of Pennsylvania deliberately infected 200 female prisoners with viral hepatitis.

 From the 1950s to 1972, mentally disabled children at the Willowbrook State School in Staten Island, New York, were intentionally infected with viral hepatitis, for research whose purpose was to help discover a vaccine.
 From 1963 to 1966, Saul Krugman of New York University promised the parents of mentally disabled children that their children would be enrolled into Willowbrook in exchange for signing a consent form for procedures that he claimed were "vaccinations".
 In reality, the procedures involved deliberately infecting children with viral hepatitis by feeding them an extract made from the feces of patients infected with the disease.

 In 1952, Chester M. Southam, a Sloan-Kettering Institute researcher, injected live cancer cells, known as HeLa cells, into prisoners at the Ohio State Penitentiary and cancer patients.
 Also at Sloan-Kettering, 300 healthy females were injected with live cancer cells without being told.
 The doctors stated that they knew at the time that it might cause cancer.

 In 1953, Dr. Frank Olson and several other colleagues were unknowingly dosed with LSD as part of a CIA experiment, MK-ULTRA.
 Olson died nine days later after falling to his death from a hotel window under suspicious circumstances.

 The San Francisco Chronicle, December 17, 1979, p.
 5 reported a claim by the Church of Scientology that the CIA conducted an open-air biological warfare experiment in 1955 near Tampa, Florida, and elsewhere in Florida with whooping cough bacteria.
-It was alleged that the experiment tripled the whooping cough infections in Florida to over one-thousand cases and caused whooping cough deaths in the state to increase from one to 12 over the previous year.
+It was alleged that the experiment tripled the whooping cough infections in Florida to over 1,000 cases and caused whooping cough deaths in the state to increase from 1 to 12 over the previous year.
 This claim has been cited in a number of later sources, although these added no further supporting evidence.

 During the 1950s, the United States conducted a series of field tests using entomological weapons (EW).
 Operation Big Itch, in 1954, was designed to test munitions loaded with uninfected fleas (Xenopsylla cheopis).
-In May 1955 over 300,000 uninfected mosquitoes (Aedes aegypti) were dropped over parts of the U.S. state of Georgia to determine if the air-dropped mosquitoes could survive to take meals from humans.
+In May 1955 over 300,000 uninfected mosquitoes (Aedes aegypti) were dropped over parts of the US state of Georgia to determine if the air-dropped mosquitoes could survive to take meals from humans.
 The mosquito tests were known as Operation Big Buzz.
-The U.S. engaged in at least two other EW testing programs, Operation Drop Kick and Operation May Day.
+The US engaged in at least two other EW testing programs, Operation Drop Kick and Operation May Day.